If you're taking a trip to Vegas for the sights and shows, what is that one thing that you absolutely cannot miss?

 I have no picture of King's stage because I arrived late to the front row and then I forgot before I left, but this photo he himself posted on his facebook page pretty much captures it:

 Mac's show is absolutely the least slick show on this list.
 Which is to say it is perfectly honed to support his carefully-honed clown persona.
-Despite the fact that he has absolutely eschewed the seemingly obligatory "here's my full history as a magician" everyone else seems to do and, indeed, that he never once slips from maintaining his stage persona, the show still manages to come across as completely sincere.
+Despite the fact that he has eschewed the seemingly obligatory "here's my full history as a magician" everyone else seems to do and, indeed, that he never once slips from maintaining his stage persona, the show still manages to come across as completely sincere.
 From the oversize plaid suit to the silly gags to the constantly appearing Fig Newtons, King has constructed the equivalent of a proper stand-up comedy routine.
 More than almost any magician out there, he's not doing tricks—he's doing bits.
 All the hallmarks are there: rules of three; premises, set-ups, and punchlines; call-backs; character shticks; and a heck of a lot of ribbing the audience.

 He also just seems like a super-friendly and nice guy.
 Like the class clown that grew into your favorite uncle.
 He called me up on stage (quite without asking whether I should) and then dismissed me for being a magician, but he was so kind about it.

 But don't let my praise of his set, his attitude, and his comedy chops give you the impression you won't see some incredible magic.
 Is it a lot of stock and classical stuff?
 Sure.
 He kicks it off with a take on the Professor's Nightmare/Fiber Optics.
 He's got a pretty standard but outrageously funny cards across.
 He's producing things from under silks and producing a signed bill from an impossible place.
-But look—I feel like putting it this way makes it seem like his magic is not creative, when it fact it's some of the most original material you can see on the strip.
+But look—I feel like putting it this way makes it seem like his magic is not creative, when in fact it's some of the most original material you can see on the strip.
 Every single one of the things I mentioned above (except perhaps the cards across) contains some elements you won't see any other magicians doing.
 He's the only guy you'll see setting up a tent on stage and asking a child to go inside.
 He's the only one you'll see unzipping his pants to pull things out of.
 He's the only one you'll see with a telephone in his shoe.
 He's the only one you'll see doing a chop cup routine with a guinea pig.
 He's the only one you'll see appearing to fling a goldfish into the audience and find it under a child's chair.

 I keep mentioning children, don't I?
 I'd say this is also the show that will most appeal to young children.
 It will confuse them, make them laugh, perhaps even scare them.
 And it's right in the middle of the afternoon while they're still awake.
 If you've got kids, this show should be the top of your list.

 As a magician, I loved this whole act and learned so much from it.
-There's so many little clever subtleties a lay audience wouldn't see.
+There are so many little clever subtleties a lay audience wouldn't see.
 He uses his skill, but hides it for the sake of the act and the character.
 In the end, though, it's not getting the highest rating on this list just because each individual piece and part of this act I saw done better—if only slightly—by some of the others here.
 Piff's gags are just a little bit stronger.
-Lim's and Franco's slight of hand are just a little bit stronger (as are their teleportations into the audience but shhhh spoilers).
+Lim's and Franco's sleight of hand are just a little bit stronger (as are their teleportations into the audience but shhhh spoilers).
 Blaine's big spectacles are just a little bit more impressive.
 But I can say this for sure: none of their scripting was better.
 None of their interactions with children were better.
 King knows exactly what he wants his show to be, and he has it down to a tee.

 David Blaine: In Spades